top of page

 Various materials contained within my assemblages have specific conceptual purposes.
 For example, I often take photographs of aquatic life from aquariums and the watery mists of beach shores.
 As a result, the sea glass and crushed glass I use has a connotation with ocean and rain water because of the reflective shine which resembles the glistening glow of light penetrating aqua as well as the fact sea glass comes from the ocean.
 In addition, glass comes from sand and sand comes from the beach, another direct conceptual reference.
 Satin becomes used to convey a theatrical display.
 The fabric is often applied to the surface of my work in a manner similar to the drapery of a theatre stage.
 Also, satin is generally regarded as a luxurious and fine material which reflects the value I have towards my subject matter, as elements which are sacred.

 During the process of capturing selective imagery from my daily life, experiences, and travel with photography, I build upon the image by fusing the photographs with integrative ‘material drawings’ which establish new angles, perspectives, texture, and surfaces in which to engage the subject matter.
 The combinative and organic work becomes defined by process as even the written texts become open to individual interpretation by the viewer.
 As a writer and publisher, the written word has important symbolic significance to my identity.
-The writing first becomes dictated through improvisation and scribbled onto the canvas, smeared with gesso, and then rewritten on top with an edited version.
 By fusing written text with image-making, I create a conscious interpretation of my artistic methods in real-time.
 Besides the literal attributions, the works are also metaphorical assemblages because they integrate four artforms containing photography, glass work, fiber, and creative writing into one cohesive work of art.
 Combining the intense power of realism with photography, the interpretative energy of the written word and expressive material placement, the assemblage constructs a bridge through the deconstruction of observable subject matter into forms of new visual and improvised consumption.

 Biography:

-Michael Athanasius Hanna (born 1983) is a photographer, assemblagist, filmmaker, writer, and publisher originally from Jersey City, New Jersey who has been creating art since the age of eight.
-His exhibitions include features across the United States and internationally in Europe.
-The works of Michael Hanna typically use arthouse documentary methods of capturing unfamiliar and enchanted sensory experiences through conceptual integrative and interdisciplinary techniques, often infused with the use of philosophical as well as poetic texts.
+Michael Athanasius Hanna (born 1983) is a photographer, writer, assemblage and moving-image artist originally from Jersey City, New Jersey who has been creating art since the age of eight.
+His exhibitions have included features across the United States and internationally in Europe.
+The works of Michael Hanna typically use arthouse documentary methods of capturing unfamiliar and enchanted sensory experiences through conceptual integrative and interdisciplinary practices, often infused with the use of philosophical as well as poetic texts.
 Michael has been published by The London Group, Saatchi Art, The New York Times, Hartford Courant, Daily Record, and The Jersey Journal.
-He works out of his art studio located in the Jersey Shore and has been serving as the Editor & Curator of Point Pleasant Publishing since 2014.
+He works out of his art studio located in the New Jersey Shore.

 Curriculum Vitae